 Ignite is a leadership development programme designed to provide new or aspiring managers; supervisors or team leaders with the necessary skills to manage and lead themselves and their team.

 Through interactive workshops and practical learning, this programme provides the tools, insights and hands-on experience to take on the responsibility of leading a team with greater confidence.

 The Ignite Programme Brochure outlines the inclusions and exclusions.
 The programme is $3800 per person.
-Nominations open on 24 October 2022 and close on 10 February 2023.
+Nominations for the 2023 programme have now closed.

-We anticipate hosting two programmes in 2023, with a maximum of 24 participants in each programme.
+We are hosting two programmes in 2023, with a maximum of 24 participants in each programme.
 Each programme consists of a two-day Introductory Forum then four other one day workshops.

 Participants will need to commit to attending all six workshops plus one manadatory one-on-one coaching session.

 BRISBANE: 22-23 Feb; 22 March; 27 April; 24 May and 14 June

 CAIRNS: 28-29 March; 3 May; 1 June; 12 July and 9 August

 Please note: the 2023 programme is fully subscribed.
 Information for the 2024 programme will come later this year.